Brinnel/Jetson/README.md

 ```
 Draws a blue rectangle (color (255, 0, 0)) around detected faces on the original frame.

+x, y → The top-left corner of the face.
+w, h → The width and height of the face.

 **Detect and Draw Rectangles Around Eyes**
 ```sh